The quality of free VST instruments has improved dramatically over the last few years.

 And they really do have you covered with this library!

 Perfect for adding high-pitched percussive patterns to your music, which can help increase the energy and drive of a piece.

 I can’t find an example of the actual library, but just in case you don’t know what a Cabasa is…

 - READ THE LICENSE TERMS.
 Always check the licenses of each library to make sure that you are free to use it for your projects.
 Some libraries limit usage to personal use only, some require accreditation, others are totally free for any and all projects.
 Don’t hold me responsible if any of the libraries I’ve listed have limitations!

 - In no way am I affiliated with any of the libraries/companies listed above and I receive no benefit whatsoever in promoting them here.
 I just like what they’re doing!

 - Most of these libraries will require the full version of Native Instrument’s KONTAKT and, of course, you’ll also need a Digital Audio Workstation (DAW) to work with.

 Free VST Instruments – The Full List

-I’ll update this list weekly until it’s complete.
+I’ll update this list regularly until it’s complete.